openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

     excludeUserNamespaces: [foo,bar]
 ```

+##### Dedicated UWM Alertmanager

+In some environments where cluster admins and UWM admins are different personas
+(e.g. OSD), it might not be acceptable for cluster admins to let users
+configure the Platform Alertmanager because:
+* User configurations may break the Alertmanager configuration.
+* Processing of user alerts may slow down the alert notification pipeline.
+* Cluster admins don't want to deal with delivery errors for user notifications.

+In this case, UWM admins have the possibility to deploy a dedicated
-The UWM admins can also define that UWM alerts shouldn't be forwarded to the
+Alertmanager.
+The configuration options will be equivalent to the options
-Platform Alertmanager.
-With this capability and the existing
+exposed for the Platform Alertmanager and exposed under the `alertmanager` key
-`additionalAlertmanagerConfigs`, it is possible to externalize the alert
-routing and notifications to an external Alertmanager instance when the cluster
-admins don't want to share the Plaform Alertmanager for instance.
+in the UWM configmap.

 ```yaml
 apiVersion: v1